 Day 3 – Giant’s Causeway & Titanic Belfast

 I drove across the border and into Northern Ireland.
+I noticed a semi towing a car along the highway, I thought it was interesting as I’d never seen that before.
 At the Giant’s Causeway, I realized that I had just changed countries and didn’t have any pounds.
 Thankfully Northern Ireland is used to this and everywhere accepts Euros, credit cards, and occasionally dollars.

 I bought my ticket for Giant’s Causeway and headed into the visitor center.
 I discovered that I was one of 3 people there and got a private guided tour of the Causeway.
 I really enjoyed that.
 It meant that the guide could focus on the geological aspects of the site.
 She told me about the interlocking basalt columns.
 This is the fourth place I have seen these columns (Iceland and two places in the USA).
 I loved hearing the stories of Finn MacCool.
 I even took a short nap in his shoe.